U.S. citizen freed in Russia-Ukraine prisoner swap - Kyiv | Law-Order

 U.S. citizen freed in Russia-Ukraine prisoner swap - Kyiv

+He was released in late October after being held in various locations and had been living without documents in the city of Donetsk, which is controlled by forces backed by Russia, the Guardian said.
+The Russian state news agency TASS reported in August that Murekezi had been charged in Donetsk with "inciting ethnic hatred" for protesting against Russia's invasion of Ukraine.

-A U.S. citizen was among dozens of detainees handed over to Ukraine by Russian forces in a prisoner exchange with Ukraine, the head of Ukraine's presidential administration said Wednesday.
+A U.S. citizen has been released by Russia as part of a prisoner exchange with Ukraine that involved dozens of detainees, the head of Ukraine's presidential administration said Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)